The image shows a small river and residential buildings in Leiden, the Netherlands.

 2024-03-15

-So this week I made a trip to Leiden, the Netherlands, as part of my “Queen’s Garden Relief Project“.
-The first day I was visiting the faculty of Archaeology and the second day, I was at the Rijksmuseum von Oudheden, where I was scanning a particular piece of the wider Banquet Scene of Ashurbanipal…
+So this week I made a trip to Leiden in the Netherlands as part of my “Queen’s Garden Relief Project“.
+The first day I visited the Faculty of Archaeology and the second day I was at the Rijksmuseum von Oudheden, where I scanned a particular piece of the larger Ashurbanipal Banquet Scene…

 The faculty of Archaeology in Leiden